Political repression in the Soviet Union: Post-Stalin era (1953–1991)

 After Stalin's death, the suppression of dissent was dramatically reduced and it also took new forms.
 The internal critics of the system were convicted of anti-Soviet agitation, anti-Soviet slander, or they were accused of being "social parasites".
 Other critics were accused of being mentally ill, they were accused of having sluggish schizophrenia and incarcerated in "psikhushkas", i.e. mental hospitals which were used as prisons by the Soviet authorities.
 A number of notable dissidents, including Aleksandr Solzhenitsyn, Vladimir Bukovsky, and Andrei Sakharov, were sent to internal or external exile.

 Loss of life

-Estimates of the number of deaths attributable to Joseph Stalin vary widely.
+Estimates of the number of deaths attributable specifically to Joseph Stalin vary widely.
 Some scholars assert that record-keeping of the executions of political prisoners and ethnic minorities are neither reliable nor complete; others contend archival materials contain irrefutable data far superior to sources utilized prior to 1991, such as statements from emigres and other informants.
 Those historians working after the Soviet Union's dissolution have estimated victim totals ranging from approximately 3 million to nearly 9 million.
 Some scholars still assert that the death toll could be in the tens of millions.